-- A. The Faculty Council shall consist of the Chair, Vice-Chair, Secretary and four (4) additional members.
-The election of Faculty Chair, Vice-Chair, and two at-large members shall be staggered in alternate years with the election of the Secretary and two at-large members.
+- A. The Faculty Council shall consist of the Chair, Vice-Chair, Secretary and two (2) additional members.
+The election of Faculty Chair, Vice-Chair, and one at-large member shall be staggered in alternate years with the election of the Secretary and one at-large member.
 Faculty officers and at-large Council members shall be elected at-large, by and from among the voting members of the Faculty.
 They assume office on June 1 of the election year, to serve terms of two years, summers inclusive. - B. A Parliamentarian shall be appointed by the Chair of the Faculty.
 S/he may be chosen from the members of the Faculty or from qualified persons who are not members of the Faculty.
 The appointment shall be reported to the faculty as a matter of faculty business via minutes, and as such is subject to a call for reconsideration [per Faculty Handbook Section 2.3.3.1 (d)].

-ARTICLE IV Duties of Officers
+2.2.4 ARTICLE IV Duties of Officers